top of page

 Class periods will consist of grammar lessons, including learning and drilling new concepts, reviewing the literature, learning a root word, and understanding writing through the IEW program.

-Homework will include grammar practice, writing assignments, reading the assigned literature and answering questions, and vocabulary development.
-Students will be responsible for homework each week as well as one project per novel.
+Homework will include grammar practice, writing assignments, literature reading, and answering questions over reading passages.
+Students will be responsible for homework each week, as well as one project per novel.

 Homework time commitment will be approximately one to three hours per week.